-With 700 miles of hiking trails spanning alpine meadows and gorgeous lakes, Montana’s Glacier National Park is a favourite among outdoorsy locals and visitors.
-But this rugged national park may soon be facing a name change.
+With 700 miles of hiking trails spanning alpine meadows and gorgeous lakes, Montana Dropdown content’s Glacier National Park Dropdown content is a favourite among outdoorsy locals and visitors.
+But, this rugged national park may soon be facing a name change.
 Of the 150 colossal glaciers that existed in the national park 100 years ago, only 25 remain today.
 Scientists have given the surviving glaciers a lifespan of just 15 years if the planet continues to warm at its current rate.

 Spanning six countries and responsible for nearly half of the world’s oxygen, the Congo Basin is one of the most important and yet vulnerable wilderness areas on the planet.
 Teeming with gorillas, elephants and buffalo across savannas, swamps and forests, the basin is one of the most biodiverse areas on the planet.
 Threatened by deforestation, mining and the illegal wildlife trade, environmentalists worry that a significant proportion of the forest’s plants and animals could disappear by 2040.

-On the border of India and Bangladesh, the Sundarbans (or "beautiful forests") is home to a wealth of threatened species, from the tree-climbing mudskipper fish to the world’s last population of mangrove-dwelling tigers.
+On the border of India Dropdown content and Bangladesh, the Sundarbans Dropdown content (or "beautiful forests") is home to a wealth of threatened species, from the tree-climbing mudskipper fish to the world’s last population of mangrove-dwelling tigers.
 Today, this World Heritage Biosphere is under increasing threat from harmful sewage, industrial pollution and heavy deforestation for timber in the area.

 Immortalised in Ernest Hemingway’s 1936 story The Snows of Kilimanjaro, the snowcapped summit of Africa’s highest mountain is one of the most vivid examples of global warming in action.
 Scientists have found that 85 percent of the ice that covered the mountain in 1912 has now melted, and more than a quarter of the ice present in 2000 is no longer there.
 Some predict that Tanzania’s legendary glaciers could disappear entirely within two decades.